APPLICATION DEADLINES - Fall 2018

 We will review completed applications and make admissions decisions on an ongoing base.

-The Program offers a limited amount of scholarships up to $4,000 per academic year to the highest-achieving students.
+The Program offers a limited amount of merit-based scholarships up to $4,000 per academic year.

 Program Admissions Requirements